Back pain - when you see the doctor

 Your provider will try to determine the cause of your pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and exercise.

-Questions your health care provider may ask may include:
+Questions your provider may ask may include:

 - Is your back pain on one side only or both sides?